 We were too young to realise what had happened.
 It was later we realised what it meant.
 For myself I thought it was nice to be special, different.
 My father made money and we felt financially secure.
 I was positive, friendly, outspoken, driven.

 My father had a heart attack and therefore retired from work when I was 18.
 I was in Law School then and I worked in my father’s real-estate business.
 He gave me the keys.

 Why did you go to the United States?

 I didn’t want to be a lawyer.
 I always liked America: it was smart, new, innovative.
 New York is a town you choose, not because it is beautiful but because it suits you.

 How old were you when you went to New York?

 I was 27.
 I took a loan from my father.
 I wanted to be independent.

 I bought an empty building on the corner of 44th Street and Lexington Avenue, a fantastic location.
-I hired a very good architect and we did a very good job.
-I spent too much money, to turn the building into a great building.
-Normally, if you have a great location, you would not usually upgrade the building.
-But I was smart to make it aesthetically very nice and lease it to McDonald’s, and it became the nicest McDonald’s in the city.
-From then on I understood how much real-estate and architecture were connected.
+I hired a very good architect and I spent too much money, to turn the building into a great building.
+When you have a great location you would not usually upgrade the building, but I was smart to make it aesthetically very nice and lease it to McDonald’s.
+It became the nicest McDonald’s in the city.
+From then on I understood how much real estate and architecture were connected.
 You also have a premium for great architecture.

-Since then do you own some very significant buildings?
+Do you now own some very significant buildings?

-Yes.
-I own the Seagram Building by Mies van der Rohe and then Philip Johnson.
+Yes, I own the Seagram Building by Mies van der Rohe and then Philip Johnson.
 And Lever House.
 Built in 1954, it was the first glass building in the world.
 In one year I bought two of the best pieces of real-estate ever.
-I have built 15 buildings, renovated more than 30 and altogether I own 71 buildings.
+I have built 15 buildings, renovated more than 30, and I own over 70 buildings.